daormar/debasher/doc/design_doc_resident.md

   `start_snapshot`/`shutdown` to every configured initiator when triggered (manually, or by `on_node_permanently_failed`, see below).
 Empty by default: a `Supervisor` doing pure monitoring + relaunch, with no snapshot/shutdown-triggering capability at all, is a valid configuration.
+- An initiator that receives its triggers through a trigger port lists the port on which it reads them in `CONTROL_PORTS`.
+Without it the channel is treated as a data port: the round opens, the marker goes downstream and the initiator waits for ever for a marker from the `Supervisor` (checked with a real `Supervisor`).
+It is also what keeps the `CLOSE` that a `Supervisor` sends when it stops from closing the channel for good, so that the triggers of one relaunched by hand still arrive.
 - This is a convenience, not the only way to trigger a round: `FBPProcess`'s own opt-in periodic self-triggered snapshot (`SNAPSHOT_INTERVAL_SECS`, point 2) and a direct external `INTERACT` write into an initiator's own FIFO (e.g. via Talk-to-FIFOs) both remain independent of whether a